normative-io/company-service-public/batch-scrapers/denmark/README.md

-# Skeleton background scraper
+# Denmark background scraper

-This skeleton project provides helpers and minimum setup for creating a background python scraper for pre-populating the company-service database with companies.
+This scraper is used to scrape the Virk CVR registry of companies in Denmark.

 ## Prerequisites

 As a minimum, you should have make, git, and python3 installed.
 In addition some python specific tooling is needed to build and run the scraper.

+- Tk enabled Python
+  - Installation on Mac: `brew install python-tk` or `brew reinstall python-tk@3.10` where `3.10` is your python version.
+  - Installation on Linux: `sudo apt-get install python-tk python3-tk tk-dev`
 - `pipx` is used to invoke client generation (https://pypa.github.io/pipx/).
-    - Installation on mac: `brew install pipx && pipx ensurepath`
+  - Installation on Mac: `brew install pipx && pipx ensurepath`
   - Installation on Linux: `pip install pipx && pipx ensurepath`
 - `poetry` is used for project and dependency management (https://python-poetry.org/)
   - `pipx` can be used for installation: `pipx install poetry` (https://python-poetry.org/docs/master/#installing-with-pipx)

 Also required credentials along with api urls must be supplied using env variables.
 The credential env var names are `DK_VIRK_USERNAME` and `DK_VIRK_PASSWORD`.
 The system will attempt to load the env vars from the .env file `.env` if the file exists.
 A template is supplied at `.env.template` (`cp ./.env.template ./.env` and fill in credentials to use).

 ## Install dependencies and build project